bardy18/abi-market-data/README.md

 ### Missing Items
 - Scroll slower and pause on each screen
 - Watch for green borders confirming new item capture
-- Orange borders show already-captured items
+- Light blue borders show already-captured items
 - Cyan thin borders mean the card was detected but may not be fully visible yet - pause before scrolling

 ### Items Captured Multiple Times